pivotal/docs-tap/workloads/using-functions.md

     ```

 1. Create and save a new [ClusterBuilder](https://docs.vmware.com/en/Tanzu-Build-Service/1.6/vmware-tanzu-build-service/GUID-managing-builders.html).
-Run one of the following commands depending on the descriptor
+Run one of the following commands depending on the dependencies
 you used in the `buildservice` section of your [`tap-values.yaml` file](../install.md#full-profile):

-    - For the **full descriptor**, run:
+    - For the **full dependencies**, run:

         ```console
         kp clusterbuilder save function --store default -o - <<EOF